The Limits of Lifestyle: Why Healthy Habits Alone May Not Protect Your Retirement Years

 At low doses, naltrexone modulates the immune system in ways that address inflammaging:

-This immune rebalancing cannot be achieved solely through lifestyle interventions, as it targets specific receptor systems.
+This immune rebalancing cannot be achieved solely through lifestyle interventions, as it targets specific receptor systems that diet and exercise cannot directly modulate.

 Tadalafil: Vascular and Mitochondrial Protection